FXT token taps into Binance Smart Chain following ERC-20 success By Cointelegraph - Up News Info

 FXT token taps into Binance Smart Chain following ERC-20 success

-Crypto trading platform FXT announced the launch of a BEP-20 token after its ERC-20 token witnessed an impressive 1,500% growth since its launch back in January.
+Crypto trading platform FXT (not to be confused with Sam Bankman-Fried’s FTX) announced the launch of a BEP-20 token after its ERC-20 token witnessed an impressive 1,500% growth since its launch back in January.

 The new token, which is built on Binance Smart Chain, is designed to reduce transaction costs and settlement times compared with its Ethereum-based predecessor.
 In addition to increasing the altcoin’s overall performance in efficiency and utility, FXT intends to list its token across several crypto exchanges to make it globally available.